caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 ### Alternatively

-A very common approach, that I actually recommend over what's next, is to strip the method of semantic meaning:
+A very common approach, that I actually recommend over what's next, is to strip the method of semantis:

 ~~~
 case class Context(now:DateTime){